Table of Contents

 Database Management

-Database management involves storing, organizing, and retrieving data for applications or websites.
-There are two main types of databases: SQL (relational) and NoSQL (non-relational, like MongoDB).
-Let’s break down the basics of each in simple terms:
+Database administration involves storing, organizing and retrieving data for applications or websites.
+There are two main types of databases: SQL (relational) and NoSQL (non-relationships, such as Mongodb).

 1. SQL Databases (Relational Databases)

-SQL databases store data in tables, much like a spreadsheet.
-Each table has rows and columns, with columns representing categories (like “Name” or “Age”) and rows containing actual data entries (like “John” and “25”).
-SQL databases are great for structured data, where relationships between tables are important.
+SQL stores the data in the database table, much like a spreadsheet.
+Each table consists of rows and columns, representing the column (eg “names” or “age”) and rows containing real data entries (eg “John” and “25”).
+SQL databases are good for structured data, where the relationship between tables is important.

-- SQL (Structured Query Language): A language used to interact with these databases.
-You use it to get data, add new data, change existing data, or delete data.
+- SQL (Structured Query Language): Language used to interact with these databases.
+You use them to obtain data, add new data, replace existing data or remove data.

 - Examples: MySQL, PostgreSQL, SQLite.